 If grapes are cut the long way (lengthwise), they can slide down the esophagus without obstructing the airway.
 Pediatrician Rachel Prete, DO, says your best bet to decrease the likelihood of your child choking is to cut the grapes into quarters.

-Cutting grapes in half widthwise can still pose a choking hazard to babies if the halves are swallowed without being chewed enough because the pieces are still wide enough to block a baby’s air supply, which can turn into an emergency situation within seconds.
+Cutting grapes in half widthwise can still pose a choking hazard if the halves are swallowed without being chewed because the pieces are still wide enough to block a baby’s air supply, which can turn into an emergency situation within seconds.

 But don’t let the thought of cutting grapes one by one make you dread snack time — or, even worse, skip the joy that is eating grapes altogether!
-There’s no need to worry, because we’ve got a few different hacks for cutting grapes that’ll make your life simpler and safer.
+We’ve got a few different hacks for cutting grapes that’ll make your life simpler and safer.

 When it comes to the best type of cutting utensil to slice grapes, Lara Field, RD, recommends kitchen shears over a knife because the special scissors can cut through food in a breeze.
 This method slices grapes into perfect bite-size portions in no time.